Meet the Team

 Trevor Seeger, MSc – Research Analyst, Data Science Specialist

 Trevor completed Master's Degrees in Clinical Neuroscience and in Data Science and Analytics (MDSA) at the University of Calgary.
 Trevor's neuroscience graduate research explored the relationship between persistent pediatric brain injury symptoms and neuronal response to non-invasive magnetic brain stimulation in his master’s thesis.
 He then went on to work in Cardiac Electrophysiology and Orthopedic Surgery Clinical research labs.
-He has recently, as part of the MDSA, completed an internship using unsupervised machine earning techniques to investigate patient care pathways and resource use in rare diseases.
+As part of the MDSA, he completed an internship using unsupervised machine earning techniques to investigate patient care pathways and resource use in rare diseases.

 His other work in the lab includes coordinating projects for big data management and analysis systems, point of contact for data analysis issues, and liaising for multisite/interprovincial studies.